-We apply \methodshort to BigGAN, CR-BigGAN, and StyleGAN2 with default hyperparameters.
+We apply \methodshort to BigGAN, CR-BigGAN, and StyleGAN2 without changes to the baseline settings.
 There are several things to note when applying \methodshort in conjunction with gradient penalties~\cite{gulrajani2017WGANGP} or CR~\cite{zhang2020CR}.
 The $R_1$ regularization penalizes the gradients of $D(\vv x)$ w.r.t.\@ the input $\vv x$.
 With \methodshort, the gradients of $D(T(\vv x))$ can be calculated w.r.t.\@ either $\vv x$ or $T(\vv x)$.
-We choose to penalize the gradients of $D(T(\vv x))$ w.r.t.\@ $T(\vv x)$ for the CIFAR experiments since it slightly outperforms the other choice in practice; for the few-shot generation experiments, we penalize the gradients of $D(T(\vv x))$ w.r.t.\@ $\vv x$ instead from which we observe better diversity of the generated images.
+We choose to penalize the gradients of $D(T(\vv x))$ w.r.t.\@ $T(\vv x)$ for the CIFAR, FFHQ, and LSUN experiments since it slightly outperforms the other choice in practice; for the low-shot generation experiments, we penalize the gradients of $D(T(\vv x))$ w.r.t.\@ $\vv x$ instead from which we observe better diversity of the generated images.
 As CR has already used image translation to calculate the consistency loss, we only apply \emph{Cutout} \methodshort on top of CR under the 100\% data setting.
 For the 10\% and 20\% data settings, we exploit stronger regularization by directly applying CR between $\vv x$ and $T(\vv x)$, i.e., before and after the \emph{Translation + Cutout} \methodshort.

 We match the top performance for unconditional generation on CIFAR-100 as well as CIFAR-10 using only 20\% data (see \fig{fig:cifar100_results}).
 See \fig{fig:cifar10_1-analysis-IS} for the analysis of smaller models or stronger regularization in terms of IS.
 See \tab{tab:cifar10} and \tab{tab:cifar100} for quantitative results.